ifolor/ml-demo-app/README.md

 The codebase is hosted in the following branch:

+- `dev-python/main/local` — this branch contains the code to host the app on the local machine
-- `dev-python/main` — this branch contains the Python pre-production code
+- `dev-python/main/cloud` — this branch contains the code to host the app on the cloud server

 <p>&nbsp;</p>